OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

     $ cookiecutter https://github.com/OpenSourceEconomics/econ-project-templates/archive/v0.3.3.zip

-2. The dialog will move you through the installation. **Make sure to keep this page side-by-side during the process because if something is invalid, the whole process will break off** (see :ref:`cookiecutter_trouble` on how to recover from there, but no need to push it).
+2. The dialogue will move you through the installation. **Make sure to keep this page side-by-side during the process because if something is invalid, the whole process will break off** (see :ref:`cookiecutter_trouble` on how to recover from there, but no need to push it).

   **author** -- Separate multiple authors by commas